Vontei/notes/week03/03-exercises/js-deck-of-cards/README.md

 Within the *index.html* file-
   1. Add a another button called "Reset!", which clears all cards from the DOM.
 Think about what needs to happen, if anything, within the JavaScript file.
-  1. Make sure this button is only displayed if the end user clicks the "Deal!" button.
+  1. Make sure this button is only displayed after the end user clicks the "Deal!" button.
   1. After the "Reset!" button is clicked remove or hide it from the DOM.